 To get the most out of the machine and its performance vibration sensors are used.
 It is used to monitor parameters like speed, temperature, and vibration of the machines that are working continuously.
 If these parameters are not monitored regularly it can impact negatively on the health of machines.
 It becomes more crucial to track these parameters for commercial and businesses.
 The negligence can result in machine damage and downtime for maintenance that will impact the finances.

 Among other parameters for optimum functioning of machinery, vibration is such an element.
-We are going to discuss further why vibration sensors are used and what is the application of the vibration sensors along with the vibration sensor working principle?
+We are going to discuss further why vibration sensors are used and what is the application of the vibration sensors along with the vibration sensor working principle.

-The vibration sensor can be described as a machine or an electromechanical device that brings balance in the position of machines.
+The vibration sensor can be described as a machine or an electromechanical device that brings balance to the position of machines.
 Vibration is something that creates mechanical oscillation and distorts the equilibrium and position of the components and machines.

 To put it simply, the machines get rocked back and forth due to the motion of a machine or component.